Position

 • Proven experience as a Network Architect or similar role.

-• In-depth knowledge of network protocols, architectures, and systems.
+• In-depth knowledge of network design, implementation, and management.

 • Strong understanding of network security principles and best practices.